-Assessment Tasks for Task 2 Task 3 Task 4 1/2 yearly Exam Trial Exam SIT20322 Certificate II in Hospitality Week Week Week Week Ongoing assessment of skills and knowledge is collected throughout the course and forms part of the evidence of competence of students.
-Term 4 Term 5 Term 7 Term Term Date: Date: Date: Date: Date: Code Unit of Competency SITHIND006 Source and use information on the hospitality industry x SITHFAB024 Prepare and serve non-alcoholic beverages x SITHFAB025 Prepare and serve espresso coffee x SITHFAB027 Serve food and beverages x BSBTWK201 Work effectively with others x SITHIND007 Use hospitality skills effectively x
+Assessment Tasks for SIT20322 Certificate II in Hospitality Task 3 The hospitality industry Task 4 Working in the hospitality industry HSC TRIAL EXAM ent of skills and knowledge is collected throughout the part of the evidence of competence of students.
+Week Week Week Term Term Term Code Unit of Competency Date Date Date SITHIND006 Source and use information on the hospitality industry X SITHFAB024 Prepare and serve non-alcoholic beverages Х SITHFAB025 Prepare and serve espresso coffee X SITHFAB027 Serve food and beverages X BSBTWK201 Work effectively with others X SITHIND007 Use hospitality skills effectively X

-Depending on the achievement of units of competency, the possible qualification outcome is SIT20322 Certificate II in Hospitality
+Depending on the achievement of units of competency, the possible qualification outcome is a SIT20322 Certificate II in Hospitality.